cfu288/mere-medical/libs/emr-pipeline/README.md

 ## Data flow

 1. **Discover.** Each adapter reads its vendor directory and yields candidate tenants.
-   An accepted directory body is saved into `directory_snapshots`, the history that remembers every tenant ever listed; a body identical to the newest saved copy only updates that copy's date.
+   An accepted directory body is saved into `vendor_tenant_directory_snapshots`, the history that remembers every tenant ever listed; a body identical to the newest snapshot only updates that snapshot's date.
 2. **Extract.** Fetches the CapabilityStatement of every currently listed tenant, each run, through a bounded worker pool with retries and timeouts.
 A failure, including a 200 carrying non-JSON, updates error columns only.
 It **never clobbers a good body**: a run killed midway costs a re-crawl, never data.
-3. **Transform.** `DELETE` + `INSERT` rebuilds the derived tables by replaying the whole snapshot history: every tenant ever listed, its latest url and seen date, its last non-empty name, every url it was ever listed at, and a classification of each url's stored capability body.
+3. **Transform.** `DELETE` + `INSERT` rebuilds the derived tables by rereading every
+   snapshot: every tenant ever listed, its latest url and seen date, its last non-empty name, every url it was ever listed at, and a classification of each url's stored capability body.
 Pure, offline.
-4. **Publish.** One query over the derived tables writes a fresh `tenants.db`: entries joined to their usable capability (preferring the current url, else the most recently seen url that still classifies usable), plus code-seeded sandbox rows stamped with the newest snapshot time.
+4. **Publish.** One query over the derived tables writes a fresh `tenants.db`: entries joined to their usable capability (preferring the current url, else the most recently seen url that still classifies usable), plus code-seeded sandbox rows stamped with the newest snapshot's time.
 Publishing twice from the same warehouse yields the same artifact.

 Failure semantics: **partial failure degrades to staleness, never absence**.
 Transform